 - Does the token to which the dapp is requesting access make sense?
 Is it relevant to the dapp functionality you intended to use?

 Look up the address on the relevant block explorer.
 All smart contracts have an address.
 Any reputable dapp, NFT collection, or other party should make this address readily available; either directly on their main site or in docs.
-MetaMask will also show you the smart contract's address before you sign any transaction involving it.
+MetaMask will also show you the smart contract's address before you sign any transaction.

 Input the address into a block explorer's search bar.
 Many of these, including Etherscan, will tell you if the code is verified or not, as highlighted below.
 You can also check to see if the contract has a name — if it doesn't it could be either very new or untrustworthy.